Classic Canadian Ice. Convening at 7.00pm on the evening of Sunday Mar 3 and finishing at 9.00am on the morning of Saturday Mar 9.

 There is no ISM kit store in Banff so you'll need to bring all your ice climbing equipment with you or be prepared to hire certain items in Banff.
 With a large choice of shops nearby hiring is not a problem and the guides running the course will give any assistance required.

-Typically the weather in the Canadian Rockies can be very cold, giving great ice conditions!
-We recommend that, as well as the ice climbing kit you'd normally have with you (see the ISM Equipment page), you take a few extras to make all the difference to your comfort.
-A lightweight down jacket and balaclava will make the belays more comfortable.
-Good mountain gloves and rigid warm boots are also essential.
+Typically the weather in the Canadian Rockies can be very cold, but going in March will mean the days are longer and also the air temperature is getting warmer with the sun higher in the sky, giving some great ice conditions!
+Having said that the temperatures can be cold so we recommend that, as well as the ice climbing kit you'd normally have with you (see the ISM Equipment page), you take a few extras to make all the difference to your comfort.
+A lightweight down jacket and a spare set of warm gloves will make the belays more comfortable.

 The course fee covers: